itcssec/ProActiveSecuritySuite/readme.txt

             <li>Navigate to <em>Settings &gt; ProActive Security Suite</em>.</li>
             <li>Enter your Cloudflare credentials securely.</li>
             <li>Adjust settings like Blocked Hits Threshold, Block Scope, and Block Mode.</li>
+            <li>Enable <em>Custom WAF Rule</em> and supply a rule name to allow the plugin to create and maintain a Cloudflare custom list and matching WAF rule.
+List entries can be viewed, added, or removed from within the plugin.</li>
         </ul>
     </li>
 </ol>